 The institution has gone through several name changes and is now UT Southwestern Medical Center, of which the Medical School is a part, along with the Graduate School of Biomedical Sciences and the School of Health Professions.
 UT Southwestern has five affiliated hospitals, including Parkland, Zale Lipshy University Hospital, St. Paul University Hospital, Children’s Medical Center, and the Dallas Veterans Affairs Medical Center.

 U.S. News & World Report ranks UT Southwestern in the top 25 percent in the country in research and primary care – one of fewer than two dozen schools to attain that level in both categories.
-Our faculty has won five Nobel Prizes and has 19 members of the National Academy of Sciences.
+Our faculty has won six Nobel Prizes and has 21 members of the National Academy of Sciences.
 In 1986, the Howard Hughes Medical Institute opened a molecular biology research facility on campus – bringing a distinguished research faculty who also hold faculty positions with the school.

 The Next Phase

 UT Southwestern continues to move forward, educating the next generation of physicians and researchers.
 In 2011, we began construction on the new $800 million state-of-the-art William P. Clements Jr. University Hospital.
-The 12-story, 460-bed facility, slated to open in 2014, is an essential component of UT Southwestern’s commitment to become one of the top 10 comprehensive academic medical centers in the nation.
+The 12-story, 460-bed facility, slated to open in late 2014, is an essential component of UT Southwestern’s commitment to become one of the top 10 comprehensive academic medical centers in the nation.